 2. Private Marketplace (PMP)

-These carefully selected marketers will require a time-sensitive deal ID to access the auction.
-Publishers establish a floor price, below which the bidding begins.
-As in an open auction, the winning bid is the highest.
-There is no warranty on inventory in this model either.
+Advertisers need a time-sensitive deal ID to access the auction.
+Bidding starts at a floor price set by the publishers.
+As in an open auction, the highest bid wins, but, like RTP, there’s no warranty on inventory in this model either.

 3. Preferred Deals

-With a Preferred Deal, publishers provide the marketer with the premium inventory at a pre-agreed set CPM pricing.
+Preferred deals involve a direct, one-on-one relationship between a publisher and an advertiser.
+With a preferred deal, publishers provide the marketer with the premium inventory at a pre-agreed set CPM pricing.
 Although eCPMs are slightly higher, marketers pay to have the first right to exclusive ad space.

 4. Programmatic Guaranteed

-This is comparable to a direct sale or purchase, but the human IO process is replaced by programmable automation, increasing efficiency and lowering error.
+This is comparable to a direct sale or purchase but with programmable automation, increasing efficiency and lowering error.
+In 2018, Nielsen shared that companies using programmatic guaranteed experienced an 11% increase in efficiency.

 1. Supply-Side Platform (SSP)